 “We strongly support coordinated action in support of a sustainable future for the Amazon Basin, and the Leticia Pact is an important step in this direction,” said Naoko Ishii, CEO and Chairperson of the Global Environment Facility.
 “We look forward to working together with the countries of the region and with our network of partners to mobilize public and private resources to enable the Leticia Pact’s full implementation, as we advance the second phase of the Amazon Sustainable Landscapes Program.”

-Over the past several weeks, the GEF has been working with national and subnational government agencies, its network of implementing agencies, and other entities in Brazil to support emergency fire response activities, through the first phase of Amazon Sustainable Landscapes Program.
+Over the past several weeks, the GEF has been working with national and subnational government agencies, its network of implementing agencies, and other entities in Brazil to support emergency fire response activities, through the first phase of the Amazon Sustainable Landscapes Program.

 Beyond support for emergency response, the first phase of the Amazon Sustainable Landscapes program, which has been under implementation for one year, has included grants to help countries strengthen biodiversity conservation, reduce deforestation, increase ecosystem connectivity, and improve community livelihoods across the region.